NivedithaKarthikeyan/LandregistryApp/docs/source/bankServer/layeredArchitecture.rst

 * ``maxAmount`` - Maximum tokens amount of the Loan.
 * ``interest`` - Interest rate of a Loan.

-Each field was defined with it's type and required status.
+Each field is defined with its type and required status.
-These Schemas were used in the ``planService`` to query the MongoDB.
+These Schemas are used in the ``planService`` to query the MongoDB.